-A Board of Trustees, appointed by the Governor of the State of Washington for five-year terms, governs Everett Community College.
-The Board meets on the third Tuesday of each month at 5 p.m. in the Board conference room on the second floor of Olympus Hall.
+A board of trustees, appointed by the governor of the state of Washington for five-year terms, governs Everett Community College.
+The board meets on the third Tuesday of each month at 5 p.m. in the Henry M. Jackson Conference Center.
 The meetings are open to the public.

-Gigi Burke of Everett was appointed by Governor Chris Gregoire in January 2010.
+Gigi Burke of Lake Stevens was appointed by Governor Chris Gregoire in January 2010.
 She is a local businesswoman with 20 years of business leadership experience.
 She previously was an owner and vice president of Crown Distributing from 1989 to 2007.
 Burke has also served as a Washington State Regional Transportation Commissioner, and was a member of the Washington Beer and Wine Wholesaler’s Association (President 2003-2005), Snohomish County Executive Advisory Board, City of Everett Charter Review Committee, and Mountain Pacific Bank Board of Trustees.
 She’s a member of the Boys and Girls Club of Snohomish County Board of Trustees, Greater Everett Community Foundation Board, Providence Regional Medical Center General Children’s Association Guild, and the South Everett/Mukilteo Rotary.
 She previously served as the Everett Public Schools Foundation President (1999-2001) and was a member of the YMCA Board of Trustees.
 She is the recipient of the University of Puget Sound’s National Alumni Association’s Lifetime Alumni Achievement award, Greater Arlington Chamber of Commerce Citizen of the Year award, and the Washington Association of School Administrators Community Leadership Award.

 Dr. Betty Cobbs of Everett was appointed by Governor Chris Gregoire in March 2009.
 Dr. Cobbs is the Director of Human Resources for Everett Public Schools, focusing on K-12 teacher development and recruitment.
 She has worked in Everett Public Schools for more than 30 years, spending the first nine years of her career as a classroom teacher before moving into administration and serving as a school principal for 25 years.
 She has a bachelor's degree in education and master's degree in administration from Western Washington University and a doctorate from the University of Washington in Educational Leadership and Policy Studies.
 Dr. Cobbs is a Civil Service Commissioner for the City of Everett and a member of the board of directors for Volunteers of America Western Washington.
 In 1993, she was named "Woman of the Year" by the Business & Professional Women, Inc. of Snohomish County.
 She has also served as a member of boards for the Imagine Children’s Museum, Everett Parks and Recreation, Northwest Regional Educational Lab, Everett Performing Arts Theater, Everett Youth Symphony, Luther Child Center, and PTA.